10 Best Framing Nailers

 Winner

-Magazine Capacity and Loading Style: up to 900 nails per charge
+Magazine Capacity and Loading Style: 58 nails, rear lock-and-load

 Metabo HPT Framing Nailer, Pro Preferred Brand of Pneumatic Nailers, 30 Degree Magazine, Accepts 2-Inch to 3-1/2-Inch Paper Collated Nails, Ideal for Framing, Truss Build Up, Wall Sheathing, NR90ADS1